YouTransactor-SAS/mPOS-SDK-Android/README.md

 To embed the package that you need in your application, you have to be sure of certain things in your settings.
 1. Received YouTransactor card terminal : uCube, uCubeTouch
-2. Your SDK Version must be at 21 to works properly.
+2. Your `minSDKVersion` must be at 21 to works properly.
-3. The TargetSDKversion 28 or later.
+3. The `targetSDKversion` 28 or later (as a consequence of the migration to AndroidX).
 4. Following Google's best practices SDK 3.3.0 will migrate to AndroidX.
 For more information about AndroidX and how to migrate see Google AndroidX Documentation